spetz/Warden/README.md

 **Quick start**:
 ----------------

-Define the **[watchers](https://github.com/spetz/Sentry/wiki/Watchers)** that will monitor your resources.
-You may choose between the website, API, MSSQL and MongoDB **watchers** - many more are coming soon (Redis, CPU, Memory, File etc.)
+Define the **watchers** that will monitor your resources by using the provided configuration classes.
 ```csharp
 //Define a watcher for the website
 var websiteWatcherConfiguration = WebWatcherConfiguration